bboe-pivotal/SpringCloudWorkshop/session_04/lab_07/lab_07.md

 One thing that it does well is expose information about the specific build and version control coordinates for a given deployment.

-+ Add the following plugin to your Maven build.
++ Add the following plugin to 'build.gradle'
 It will add Git branch and commit coordinates to the `/info` endpoint:

 ```